EGG-SR: Embedding Symbolic Equivalence into Symbolic Regression via Equality Graph: Theoretical Justification

-Expression generation begins with the decoder sampling a sequence of grammar rules in an autoregressive manner.
-The sequential decoder can be implemented using various architectures, such as RNNs~\citep{salehinejad2017recent}, GRUs~\citep{chung2014empirical}, LSTMs~\citep{greff2016lstm}, or decoder-only Transformers~\citep{vaswani2017attention}.
+\textbf{Configuration of Sequential Decoder.} The sequential decoder can be implemented using various architectures, such as RNNs~\citep{salehinejad2017recent}, GRUs~\citep{chung2014empirical}, LSTMs~\citep{greff2016lstm}, or decoder-only Transformers~\citep{vaswani2017attention}.
 The input and output vocabularies for the decoder consist of grammar rules that encode variables, coefficients, and mathematical operators.
 Figure~\ref{fig:egg-drl-pipeline}(a) illustrates an example of the output vocabulary.

-At each time step, the model predicts a categorical distribution over the next rule, conditioned on the previously generated tokens.
-At the $t$-th step, the decoder (denoted $\mathtt{SequentialDecoder}$) takes the previously generated rules $(\tau_1, \dots, \tau_t)$ and the hidden state $\mathbf{h}_t$, and computes:
+At each time step, the model predicts a categorical distribution over the next rule, conditioned on the previously generated rules.
+At step $t$, the decoder (denoted as ``$\mathtt{SequentialDecoder}$'') takes the previously generated rules $(\tau_1, \dots, \tau_{t-1})$ and the hidden state $\mathbf{h}_{t-1}$, and computes